Embracing Apple's Boring Future

 But perhaps the solution to that problem isn’t to sell more iPhones, or even to replace those sales with something new.
 Maybe it’s time Apple made smartphone life better, rather than just unceasing.

 Every year, some people need a new car.
-But taken together, car sales in America have remained steady since 1970, declining a bit in the 2000s and experiencing a bigger dip after the after the Great Recession.
+But taken together, car sales in America have remained steady since 1970, declining a bit in the 2000s and experiencing a bigger dip after the Great Recession.

 That’s because cars won.
 They became a part of American daily life, for better and worse.
 That could change if cities suddenly invest in transit and walkability, or if new services like ride-on scooters and autonomous cars change personal transit.
 But until then, a car is just a car.
 You use it to get around.
 You buy a new one (or a new, used one) when your old one breaks down or no longer suits your needs.